idealparable/BibleQ/HueLetters.md

 Virtually no color names that start with, or otherwise include, X, are well known enough for me to justify including.
 SK to KS to X is at least mnemonically useful.
 I have noticed though that a color called "Amazon Alexa Blue" is almost idential according to one website.
 You could perhaps call it Alexa blue, although you might not want to say it out loud if you have an Amazon Alexa.
 (X aleXa blue.)

+Other comments could be made about issues with Fuschia versus Magenta, Violet versus purple, how the whole range of Pear to Green can be difficult to visually distinguish and similar for Blue and Indigo, and about the un-intuitiveness of using E for rosE, I for pInk, and how the precise hex codes have to be reinterpreted a bit for many like those to get them to align, but suffice to say, all alignments likely have problems and this is the one that had the least after years of a ton of work rethinking the system.

 #### Summaries of HueLetters (HueHours)

 Full hue list order: RUODYPLHGJSQCXZTBIVFMNEA (plus K and W for blacK and White, and _ for clear).